Alecerzea/OS-Install-Scripts/README.md

 These is just some personal things that I like to do everythime I install an OS in a personall system or VM/Server/Work, thats all, give it a look if you want.

-I have Windows, Fedora-Linux and MacOs systems personalized as my likeness.
+I have Windows, Linux and MacOs systems personalized as my likeness.

 I also use these debloater https://github.com/Raphire/Win11Debloat to get rid of Microsoft Telemetry.